MrBeee/roll/Readme.md

 - A **minimum offset map** is created that shows minimum offsets coverage
 - A **maximum offset map** is created that show maximum offsets coverage

+- A **RMS offset increment map** is created that shows regularity of offset increments

+As the survey project-file always contains a (projected) coordinate reference system (CRS) the analysis maps can be exported to the current QGIS project as a georeferenced Tiff (GeoTiff) file.
+These files can also be exported as a standalone GeoTiff file from the  File -> Export menu.

-To use 'full binning', first the project needs to be saved, as an 'analysis' file is created that contains the complete binning information.
+To use **full binning** from the Processing menu, the project needs to be saved first, as a (large, memory mapped) **analysis file** is created that contains the complete binning information.
 Think of:

 - line & stake numbers,
 - src (x, y),